Knowing Your Fuels

 Natural wood smoke flavoring pellets are fast gaining in popularity, are easy to use (no pre-soaking required) and available in 12 flavors, all natural, and made from 100 percent of the wood indicated (hickory, orange, sugar maples, etc.).

-More than half (53 percent) of charcoal grill owners light the grill using lighter fluid.
-Some use a chimney-type lighter (11 percent) or electric lighters.
+A majority of charcoal grill owners light the grill using lighter fluid (37 percent) or instant light/light the bag charcoal (17 percent).
+Some use a chimney-type lighter (10 percent) or electric lighters (9 percent).
 The chimney lighter is the fastest way to get the coals glowing and requires only about two pounds of briquettes, a crumpled newspaper page, and a match.

 Many people haven’t yet heard of pellet grills, but as gas prices continue to rise, they’re becoming increasingly popular.
 Small wood pellets, in a variety of “flavors” such as hickory, mesquite, and oak, provide the energy source and infuse the food with flavor from the resultant smoke.
 Pellet grills are especially attractive because they are energy efficient and clean burning.